-Grades: The grade in the course is based on 42% of the average score of the 3 lecture exams, 8% on the average scores of your online quizzes and 50% on the lab grades (30% from the results on three lab exams, 10% for the fish lab report, 2.5% each for the two short lab reports and 5% on class participation).
-There are no make-up exams in either the lab or the lecture unless you have a note from a doctor, a mortician or a member of the clergy!
+Grades: The grade in the course is based on 42% of the average score of the 3 lecture exams, 8% on the average scores of your online quizzes and 50% on the lab grades (20% from the results on two lab exams (there are no make-up lab exams: if missed due to a documented, legitimate excuse, then the other lab exam grade will be adjusted accordingly), 12.5% for the fish lab report including the peer reviews, 7.5% for the two short lab reports, 7.5% for the other written lab assignments, and 2.5% on lab participation).
+There are no make-up exams in either the lab or the lecture unless you have a note from a doctor, a mortician, a judge, a desk sergeant or a member of the clergy!
 Other than such "excused exam absences" any missed exam will be assigned a 0 that will be averaged as part of your grade.

-Your lab reports count for 15% of the course.
-Pieces of the reports are graded and handed back for you to revise and assemble into a final coherent report.
+Your lab reports count for 27.5% of the course grade.
+Pieces of the reports are graded and handed back for you to revise and assemble into a final coherent report This only applied to the big lab report for the fish lab.
 We do not accept emailed lab reports.
 A lab report (or piece of one) that is one day late is counted down by 10%.
 We do not accept lab reports that are later than one day.
 You will get a zero for the exercise.